jseltzer7/encova-button/readme.md

 0.0.9 - 7/8/20 1:30 CST - Added chromatic for static storybook generation hosting.
 Attempted deploying on multiple services, but all failed except chromatic.
 Link is located in links section.

-0.0.10 - 7/8/20 ___ CST - unpkg.com link works, script tag is below.
+0.0.10 - 7/9/20 8:00 CST - unpkg.com link works, script tag is below.
 Adding functionality to the encova-button for onClick.
-ADD FUNCTION DESCRIPTION HERE.
+On click, alert window will display with given text.
+Wrote story with and without knobs for the alert.

 # Runtime
 Runs through stencil `npm run start`